crdsonnet/crdsonnet/docs/crdsonnet/processor.md

 `withRenderEngineType` is a shortcut to configure an alternative render engine type.

-Accepted values for `engineType` are "dynamic", "static"
+Accepted values for `engineType` are "dynamic", "static", "ast"

 ### fn withSchemaDB